 Physicians use these tests to help diagnose disease, as well as to make treatment decisions and monitor a patient’s response to therapy.
-However, recent media reports have suggested that doctors may be overusing these types of tests and exposing patients to unneeded radiation.
+However, some media reports have suggested that doctors may be overusing these types of tests, especially CT scans, and exposing patients to unneeded radiation.

-We asked Memorial Sloan Kettering medical physicist Lawrence Dauer to explain what you should know about the safety of these scans, how and why doctors use them, and what’s being done to address patients’ concerns.
+We asked Memorial Sloan Kettering Cancer Center (MSK) medical physicist Lawrence Dauer, PhD, to explain what you should know about the safety of these scans, how and why doctors use them, and what’s being done to address patients’ concerns.

 Do tests like CT scans increase my risk of getting cancer?

 Risk evaluations currently rely on information from large populations who have received much higher doses of radiation, such as patients undergoing radiation therapy or atomic bomb survivors.
-This information is extracted and applied to an individual getting a CT, which yields far less radiation exposure and potential risk than those examples.
+This information is extracted and applied to an individual getting a CT scan, which yields far less radiation exposure and much less potential theoretical risk than those examples.

-For the average person, a CT scan is associated with a very small potential risk — perhaps about .05 percent, or about one in 2,000 — of possibly developing a future cancer.
-If we’re trying to figure out whether you have cancer or how best we should treat an existing cancer, such a small potential risk is far outweighed by the current benefit, which could save your life.
+For the average person, a CT scan may be associated with a very small potential theoretical risk — perhaps less than about .05 percent, or less than one in 2,000 — of possibly developing a future cancer.
+If we’re trying to figure out whether you have cancer or how best we should treat an existing cancer, such a small potential theoretical risk is far outweighed by the clinical benefit, which could save your life.

-How do doctors decide whether this kind of test is necessary?
+How do doctors decide whether a CT scan is necessary?

 MSK’s collaborative team of oncologists, radiologists, nuclear medicine physicians, medical physicists, and radiation safety staff work hard to ensure you receive the lowest possible amount of radiation exposure from each imaging test without compromising image quality.